Hiking, Biking, Fishing & Paddling

 Historic Medford Village Walking Tour

-See inset map – guides available at township offices.
-A self-guided tour of Medford’s historic downtown
+See inset map -- A self-guided tour of Medford’s historic downtown

 Don Morrison, a Geospacial Information Systems major at Rowan College at Burlington County, has created a web based map of the Medford Canoe Trail.